widdowquinn/2018-03-06-ibioic/03-Structure/Jmol-part1.md

 ![RCSB-4GW3](images/4gw3-active-site.png)

 The CA binding site and support loop.
-ONE CAT atome (401) is invovled the the protein's function and this calcium is bound through intercations with a short loop region (that is rendered in Jmol partly loop, partly helical).
-This is an important site to take note of when we considered the mutated protein structure.
+ONE CA atom (401) is involved in the protein's function and this calcium is bound through interactions with a short loop region (that is rendered in Jmol partly loop, partly helical).
+This is an important site to take note of when we consider the mutated protein structure.

 ```
 select all